mo1ein/spline-drawer-danaxa/README.md

 ## Spline drawer
+### Task

-In mathematics, a spline is a special function defined piecewise by polynomials ([read more](https://en.wikipedia.org/wiki/Spline_(mathematics))). <br />We need three parameter for drawing spline. t, c and k. like this image.
+In mathematics, a spline is a special function defined piecewise by polynomials ([read more](https://en.wikipedia.org/wiki/Spline_(mathematics)). <br />
+We want you to implement a service to take an image and tck parameters as inputs and visualize the spline on the image.
+Implement the mentioned service in Sanic or Flask framework.

 <p align="center">
 <img src="./static/spline.svg" width="660" height="412" />